terminusdb/terminusdb/README.md

 ### Open Dashboard

-One you have installed terminus-server either from the docker or built from source you can go simply enter the server location into your browser to view your database from the dashboard "http://SERVER:PORT/dashboard". (for instance "http://localhost:6363/dashboard").
+One you have installed terminus-server either from the docker image or built from source you can go simply enter the server location into your browser to view your database from the dashboard "http://SERVER:PORT/dashboard". (for instance "http://localhost:6363/dashboard").

 ## Documentation